trevor-vaughan/pupmod-simp-compliance_markup/README.md

 ## Overview

-This module adds a function `compliance_map()` to the Puppet language.
+This module adds a function `compliance_map()`, and a Hiera backend `compliance_markup_enforce` to the Puppet language.
 The `compliance_map()` function provides the ability for users to compare their in-scope class parameters against a set of *compliant* parameters, either in Hiera or at the global scope.
 Users may also provide custom inline policy documentation and mapping documentation.

+The `compliance_markup_enforce` Hiera backend takes the **same** data that is used by the `compliance_map()` function and applies it to the running system.

-The goal of this module is to make it easier for users to both detect, and report on, deviations from a given policy inside their Puppet codebase.
+The goal of this module is to make it easier for users to both enforce, and detect and report on deviations from, a given policy inside their Puppet codebase.

 ## Module Description

-This module provides the function `compliance_map()` and a `compliance_markup` class for including the functionality into your stack at the global level.
+This module provides the function `compliance_map()` and a `compliance_markup::validate` class for including the functionality into your stack at the global level.

 A utility for converting your old `compliance_map()` Hiera data has also been included in the `utils` directory.

-A custom Hiera backend called `compliance_map` is also available that allows for the **enforcement** of the compliance map where applicable.
+A custom Hiera backend called `compliance_markup_enforce` is also available that allows for the **enforcement** of the compliance map where applicable.

 ## Upgrading